-Preparation of accounting records and financial statements
+Preparation of accounting records and financial statements General provisions

-- 134 It is the responsibility of management to ensure that accounting records are kept and financial statements are prepared, although in discharging its responsibility management may request a member or firm to provide assistance. - Assisting an audit or review client or a related entity in matters such as preparing accounting records or financial statements will create a self-review threat when the financial statements are subsequently audited or reviewed by the member or firm.
-The significance of any such threat should be evaluated and, if it is other than clearly insignificant, safeguards should be applied to reduce it to an acceptable level. - Rule 204.4(23) provides that a member, or a member of a firm or network firm, may not perform any of the following activities: - (a) preparing, or changing a journal entry, determining or changing an account code, or a classification for a transaction or preparing or changing another accounting record for the entity or a related entity, that affects the financial statements subject to audit or review by the member or firm without obtaining the approval of management of the entity; and

-(b) preparing or changing a source document or originating data in respect of any transaction underlying the financial statements subject to audit or review by the member or firm.
+- It is the responsibility of management to ensure that accounting records are kept and financial statements are prepared, although in discharging its responsibility management may request a member or firm to provide assistance. - Assisting an audit or review client or a related entity in matters such as preparing accounting records or financial statements will create a self-review threat when the financial statements are subsequently audited or reviewed by the member or firm.
+The significance of any such threat should be evaluated and, if it is other than clearly insignificant, safeguards should be applied to reduce it to an acceptable level. - With respect to Rule 204.4(23), members may be permitted, provided that approval from management is obtained, to prepare or change a journal entry, determine or change an account code or a classification for a transaction, or prepare or change another accounting record for the entity or a related entity, that affects the financial statements subject to audit or review by the member or firm. - However, preparing or changing a source document or originating data in respect of any transaction underlying the financial statements subject to audit or review by the member or firm is not permitted. - A source document is an initial recording or original evidence of a transaction.
+Examples of source documents are purchase orders, payroll time cards, customer orders, invoices, disbursement approvals, signed cheques and written contracts.
+Source documents are often followed by the creation of additional records and reports, such as trial balances, account reconciliations and aged account receivable listings, which do not constitute source documents or initial recordings.
+Source documents may also be preceded by documents containing calculations and advice, such as bonus calculations for tax purposes, impairment test calculations in the oil and gas industry and sample wording for clauses in a contract that will be prepared by the client's lawyers.
+The creation of such additional records, reports and documents would not constitute the creation of source documents.